-Until about 80 years ago there were 22 college barges moored along the Christ Church Meadow bank of the Thames at Oxford.
+Until about 80 years ago there were between 22 and 30 college barges moored along the Christ Church Meadow bank of the Thames at Oxford.

 Scroll down to find information about each barge.